jphaugla/Redis-Digital-Banking-redisson/README.md

   * saveTransaction.sh - save a sample Transaction
   * startAppservers.sh - start multiple app server instances for load testing
   * testPipeline.sh - test pipelining
-  * updateTransactionStatus.sh (currently not implemented) - generate new transactions to move all transactions from one transaction Status up to the next transaction status.
-Parameter is target status.
-Can choose SETTLED or POSTED.
-Will move 100,000 transactions per call

 ## Generate Load
 * to generate data, use generateData.sh